GitLab announced the general availability of GitLab Duo with Amazon Q.

 Add it all up and these vulnerabilities, along with the rapid growth of open-source software, create a vast and rapidly expanding cyberattack environment.

-Another major security scare came in November 2021 with a critical vulnerability discovered in the Log4j logging tool, which is used by millions of computers running online services.
+Another major security scare came in November 2021 with a critical vulnerability discovered in the Log4j logging tool(link is external), which is used by millions of computers running online services.
 Known as the Log4Shell, it was considered a zero-day vulnerability that had most likely been exploited before its discovery.

 Consumers of open-source software need to make cybersecurity a priority